What is counselling?

 Each session lasts 55 minutes, and counselling session usually take place on a weekly basis.
 We have male and female counsellors available, and a choice of daytime, evening and weekend appointments.
 There is no requirement for a minimum or maximum number of sessions.

-Your sessions with your counsellor are confidential.
-However, counsellors are obligated to break confidentiality if you disclose that you intend to harm yourself or another person or if you reveal current abuse of a minor.
+Sessions with your counsellor are confidential.
+However, counsellors are obliged to break confidentiality if you disclose that you intend to harm yourself or another person, or if you reveal current abuse of a minor.

-In a today’s society, we all have stresses and crises in our lives that can be alleviated through talking with a trained professional.
-In the current economic climate, we at Low Cost Counselling London are aiming to make that a possibility for more people.
-People attend a counsellor for many reasons.
+In today’s society, we all have stresses and crises in our lives that can be alleviated through talking with a trained professional.
+In the current economic climate, we at National Low Cost Counselling are aiming to make that a possibility for more people.
+People come to counselling for many reasons.
 These vary from issues around their quality of life to relationship difficulties.
 We are experienced in dealing with such varied topics as loss and bereavement, depression, anxiety, stress, anger, personal development, self esteem, sexual/sexuality issues to name but a few.